Ardhito Pramono

 Ardhito Rifqi Pramono (born May 22, 1995) is an Indonesian singer, songwriter and actor.
 Apart from being a singer, Ardhito has been a creative planner and also a music director.
 He has also been involved in working on several short films and web-series.

 Early life

 Ardhito Rifqi Pramono was born in Jakarta, Indonesia on May 22, 1995.
 He has a younger sister named Adhania Pramono.
 Pramono was always interested in music since he was a child and he has since been a jazz lover and a fan of 40s songs.
 More than just composing songs, he can also play musical instruments such as the guitar, piano and drums.
-He started composing music since 2013, when he was still studying at JMC Academy, Australia, in the Film Department.
+He started composing music in 2013, when he was still studying at JMC Academy, Australia, in the Film Department.
 After graduating from JMC Academy, Pramono worked at his father's company which worked on aircraft maintenance.
-A year later, Pramono was selected as Top 6 MTV Indonesia VJ Hunt.
+A year later, he was selected as Top 6 pn MTV Indonesia VJ Hunt.